qedsoftware/crashup/dump_processing.md

 If there was an error CoCreateInstance CLSID_DiaSource failed (msdia80.dll unregistered?)
 It is connected to msdia80.dll.
-After installing Visual Studio on my machine error disapeared.
+After installing (old) Visual Studio on my machine error disapeared.

+!!!! <IMPORTANT> !!!!!
+This error keeped to appear despite registering msdia120.dll (regsrv32.exe msdia120.dll) What solved this problem was to upgrade dump_syms.exe to the _latest_ version from the repo !!!! </IMPORTANT> !!!!